This course can also be presented face to face in-house or via live in-house webinar.

 - What is our firm’s relevant sector and transactional expertise?

-- Why are we the best M&A adviser?
-Building competitive advantage: where can you aim to get to, pre-pitch?
+- Stages on the journey – where can you aim to get to, pre-pitch?

 - Pitching started yesterday: anticipating the formal invitation